 - The class is a graduate level course.
 (Note: upper level undergraduate courses that have content highly relevant to global health may be included as electives with the approval of the Certificate Director.)

 - Students are encouraged to use the elective requirements to develop breadth or depth in their interest areas that will take them beyond their major course of study.

-- (Note: The course may not be part of the student’s required core curriculum for their primary degree program, but may be degree program electives/selectives.)
+Note: certificate elective courses may not be part of the student’s required core curriculum for their primary degree program, but may be degree program electives/selectives.)

-In addition to the list of approved electives, students may petition to be granted permission to include other courses as electives toward their certificate.
-These petitions should be made in writing and should include:
+In addition to the list of approved electives (see Appendix B), students may petition to be granted permission to include other courses as electives toward their certificate.
+These petitions should be made in writing to the Certificate Director and should include:

 - a brief explanation of how the course is relevant to the student’s particular global health goals and course of study;